 The data center performance specialist states that as part of the EkkoSense Critical Things family of data center sensors and hubs, EkkoSensors help make the real-time monitoring and planning of data center power, cooling and space a reality.

 The technology provides rack-level and cooling unit thermal data via secure 128-bit AES encryption into EkkoSense’s EkkoSoft Critical cloud-based 3D visualisation software.

 Real-time data collected from the EkkoSensor range of IoT-enabled wireless thermal sensors and EkkoAir wireless cooling duty sensors - that track realtime cooling duty loads for any CRAC/AHU unit - are collected and forwarded by the EkkoHub wireless data receiver.

-This critical data can then be analysed within EkkoSoft Critical to provide a fully-modelled 3D view of the data centre’s current cooling, power and space performance.
+This critical data can then be analysed within EkkoSoft Critical to provide a fully-modelled 3D view of the data center’s current cooling, power and space performance.

-“With our low-cost EkkoSensor family, we’re successfully disrupting the traditional sensor cost model and making the real-time thermal management of critical facilities such as data centres a reality.”
+“With our low-cost EkkoSensor family, we’re successfully disrupting the traditional sensor cost model and making the real-time thermal management of critical facilities such as data centers a reality.”

 The latest version of the EkkoSensor is compact and cost-effective enough to be deployed in large numbers, encouraging higher spatial resolution right down to rack-level, the company states.

 EkkoSensors are self-contained, battery-powered and identified at manufacture, making installation simpler, according to the company.